 Pacific Birds spans all the world’s hemispheres.
-In North America and the Hawaiian Islands, we include 14 terrestrial and marine Bird Conservation Regions–ecologically distinct regions in North America with similar bird communities, habitats and resource management issues.
-Our relatively recent expansion to include islands in the South Pacific adds even more biological diversity to our Joint Venture.
+In North America and the Hawaiian Islands, we include 14 terrestrial and marine Bird Conservation Regions – ecologically distinct regions in North America with similar bird communities, habitats and resource management issues.
+The inclusion of some South Pacific islands adds even more biological diversity to our Joint Venture.

 Habitats Our Birds Need